 There are a number of video calibration discs available, but we have two favorites.
 While many may be wondering about separate techniques for adjusting 4K Ultra HD TVs — especially those with high dynamic range (HDR) — we regret to say there are very few viable calibration discs available to the general public at present.
+You’ll find some downloadable test patterns available, but they’re pricey for what they are and aren’t the all-in-one solutions that calibration discs are.
 However, the following examples are still extremely helpful, allowing you to hone in your TV’s picture in no time for impressive results.

 Our favorite, and the most accessible for the average Joe, is the Disney WOW: World of Wonder Blu-ray disc.
 While it may be hard for proud videophiles to admit it, this Disney disc is both comprehensive and intuitive, and the more we use it, the more we like it.
 As a bonus to all of the display optimization stuff, it comes with several beautiful HD clips of popular Disney and Pixar movies, perfect for enjoying your well-adjusted new TV.